nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 Our boilerplate is split into two versions, stable and experimental.
 Previously this was managed by creating different HTML document versions, however since [
 1bc2b35](https://github.com/centralcollegenottingham/HTML-Email-Boilerplate-Redux/commit/1bc2b35d4e4730eb4aea203f2d8fded1a93ec0d9) this is now done via branches in the Git repo.

-### Develop branch
+### Develop branch (Experimental)

 This is the latest/bleeding edge version of the email boilerplate, experimental code that needs testing will appear here first, it provides a branch for testers/curious users to check out the very latest developments of the email boilerplate, but be warned, email client compatibility is not guaranteed on develop.

-**It is strongly recommended that you NEVER use the develop version of the boilerplate in a live email campaign.
+**It is strongly recommended that you NEVER use the develop version of the email boilerplate in a live email campaign.
 The develop version may not have been tested thoroughly and hence its cross email client compatibility is not guaranteed.
 Always use the master branch!**

-### Master branch (default branch)
+### Master branch (Stable)

 This is the stable version of the boilerplate which should be used in email campaigns.
+It is also the default branch.

 **Note:** Always use the "without guidelines" version in any email campaign.